MileHacker Logo

 Unique Dining Concepts

 Restaurants located in historic buildings or those that integrate Augsburg's water theme.
-Experience a dining at a traditional "Gasthaus" or in the Ratskeller in the Municipal Building for an authentic cultural experience.
+Experience a meal at a traditional "Gasthaus" or within the Ratskeller in the Municipal Building for an authentic cultural experience.

 Experiencing a "Mittagsmenü" (lunch menu) at restaurants has a more affordable way to sample quality local cuisine compared to dinner menus.